MicrosoftDocs/supply-chain-center/articles/use/supplier-news-communication.md

 ## What are Supplier news communication's capabilities?

 Supplier news communication uses a text-davinci-003 generative AI model to draft the e-mail.
 It uses Azure Open AI's Content Moderator to help validate the response, and an NGram-based relevance filter to ensure that the response is on topic.
-It takes as input the title and snippet from the news article, the user-selected topic, and up to 5 upcoming open purchase orders to make sure the generated e-mail includes the relevant business context.
+It takes as input the title and snippet from the news article, the user-selected topic, and up to five upcoming open purchase orders to make sure the generated e-mail includes the relevant business context.

 ## What is Supplier news communication's intended use?